Connections

 What are Connections?

 The first time a user tries to patch a fixture after installing the app, they will be presented with a dialog requesting permission to connect to devices on the local network.
-It is very important that ‘Allow’ is selected, otherwise the app will be unable to send sACN data to other devices.
+It is very important that ‘Allow’ is selected, otherwise the app will be unable to send Network data to other devices.

 If ‘Don’t Allow’ is selected, the setting will need to be turned on from within Apple’s settings app.